takeokunn/backup/readme.md

 ```

 #### **--compress**  - Enable file compression
-> From versión *4.** compress option use *gzenconde*.
-To have your previous compressed files working with this versión see [fix-file](#fix-file----fix-backup-file-encoding-mode) command
+> The compress option uses *gzenconde*.
+If you have compressed files from older versions, see [fix-file](#fix-file----fix-backup-file-encoding-mode) command

 Enable file compression regardless if is disabled in the configuration file.
 This option will always overwrite  `--no-compress`  option